Debug And Analyze Your Vapi.ai Voice AI Agent Calls With Caller Journeys and Metrics

 Vapi Voice AI Analytics Integration Directly With Server URL

-The simplest way to send call recordings to Canonical AI is directly through the Vapi Server URL parameter.
+The simplest way to send call recordings and transcripts to Canonical AI is directly through the Vapi Server URL parameter.
 With this method, there’s no need to set up your own server or use low-code platforms like Make.

 In Vapi, select the Voice AI agent whose calls you want to send to us.
 Then click on 'Advanced' and scroll down to Messaging.
-Paste https://voiceapp.canonical.chat/api/v1/webhooks/vapi into the Server URL field.
-Then paste your Canonical AI API key into the Server URL Secret field.
-Lastly, make sure end-of-call-report is checked in the Server Messages field.
+Paste https://voiceapp.canonical.chat/api/v1/webhooks/vapi

-That’s it, you’re all set!
-Our Vapi-specific webhook parses the Vapi end-of-call-report so you don’t have to.
-Your call recordings will be sent to our platform.
+so you don’t have to.
+Your call recordings and transcripts will be sent to our platform.
 You can log into our dashboard to see the call maps and metrics.

 The downside of this method is that you cannot do anything else with the Vapi Server URL parameter.
 For this reason, we’ve also made it easy to integrate Canonical AI using Make or code.